Database Concepts#

 • SEED net, sta, chan, loc keys.
 Any data obtained from FDSN data centers like IRIS-DMC distribute data in the SEED (Standard for the Exchange of Earthquake Data) or miniSEED format.
 MiniSEED data is SEED data with minimal metadata.
 The primary keys SEED uses to define a specfic channel of data are three string attributes: (1) a network code referred to as net in MsPASS, (2) a station code (sta), (3) a channel (chan), and a “location” code (loc). site documents extracted from StationXML files will always contain net, sta, and loc names while channel documents add the chan attibute.
 For documents generated from StationXML keys (3 keys for site and 4 for channel) can be properly viewed as alternate keys to locate documents related to a particular station (site) or channel (channel).
 With SEED data it is important to realize that those keys are frequently not sufficient to locate a single document.
 All SEED-based data (StationXML) also use a pair of time range attributes that we call starttime and endtime.
 Both are unix epoch times that define a time span for which the associated document’s data are valid.
 These are used for a whole range of practical issues in recording of continuous data, but the key point is any query for a unique document in both the site and channel collection require a time stamp that needs to be tested against a time range defined by starttime and endtime.

 • We also provide some limited support for a form of spatial query.
 The use of a spatial query was a design decision based on the author’s experiences using CSS3.0’s site table as implemented in Antelope.
 Antelope uses the station name and a time period as a key to find location information for a waveform.
 That model works well for bulletin preparation but creates a dilemma for processed waveforms; the concept of a “station name” is meaningless for many types of processed waveform.
 Two type examples, are a phased array beam and Common Conversion Point (CCP) stacks of receiver functions.
 On the other hand, many such processed waveforms have a space concept that needs to be preserved.
 Hence, the location information in the collection may relate to some more abstract point like piercing point for a CCP stack.
 In this mode the Object_Id stored as site_id or chan_id is the only index.
 The difference is geospatial queries in MongoDB can be used as an alternate index.
-We note that geospatial queries can also be used on site and channel collections created with StationXML files too provided the user constructs the index with (NEEDS A REFERERENCE HERE - We need a database method for this)
+We note that geospatial queries can also be used on site and channel collections created with StationXML files too provided the user constructs the index required to do that.
+See an example notebook in our tutorial repository.

 A spatial query to link anything to a point in the site or channel collection has two complexities: (1) all spatial queries require a uncertainty specification that are data and implementation dependent, and (2) sometimes, but not always, a vertical position (site_elev) needs to be defined.
 The first is readily solved with the geospatial indexing capabilities of MongoDB.
 Geospatial queries can define a radius of uncertainty to efficiently find one or more documents linked to a circle defined relative to a query point.
 The size of such a circle is always a data dependent choice; a scientist working with free oscillations of the earth require station coordinates with minimal precision, while an active source experiment often requires submeter location precision.
 We treat vertical positions differently.
 The common key to define vertical position is site_elev or chan_elev.
 How to handle vertical position is application dependent. e.g. to look up the location of an operational GSN station, it may be necessary to distinguish borehole and vault instruments that are deployed at many stations.
 In contrast, a point defined by piercing points for a CCP stack would normally be assumed referenced to a common, fixed depth so site_elev may not even be needed.
 We deal with this complexity by a defining another rule that user’s need to recognize and abide by: